-- liaised with the auditors of Buckinghamshire Pension Fund to obtain assurances over the information supplied to the actuary in relation to Buckinghamshire County Council; - assessed the work of the Pension Fund actuary (Barnett Waddingham) including the assumptions they have used by relying on the work of PWC Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team; and - reviewed and tested the accounting entries and disclosures made within the Council's financial statements in relation to IAS19. - The Council has amended its financial statements to take account of actual year-end asset values held by the fund as the statements were drafted using an estimate.
-This decreased the value of the assets by £1,628k. - After the balance sheet date, the Government were denied leave to appeal to the Supreme Court against a judgement that changes made in public sector pension schemes in 2015 were age discriminatory.
+- ▶ liaised with the auditors of Buckinghamshire Pension Fund to obtain assurances over the information supplied to the actuary in relation to Buckinghamshire County Council: - assessed the work of the Pension Fund actuary (Barnett Waddingham) including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team; and - reviewed and tested the accounting entries and disclosures made within the Council's financial statements in relation to IAS19. - ► The Council has not amended its financial statements to take account of actual yearend asset values held by the fund as the statements were drafted using an estimate.
+The estimated value of the difference in assets is £659k. - After the balance sheet date, the Government were denied leave to appeal to the Supreme Court against a judgement that changes made in public sector pension schemes in 2015 were age discriminatory.
 Generally known as the McCloud judgement, in our view this created an obligation requiring consideration and disclosure within the accounts.
-This is a national issue affecting many public sector bodies. - The Council therefore asked its actuary, Barnett Waddingham, to adjust for the actual figures while they were also addressing the impact of the McCloud case.
-The effect of these adjustments is to increase the liability on the balance sheet by £1,025k. - An additional consideration is that the courts have ruled that all pension schemes must equalise Guaranteed Minimum Pensions ('GMP') between males and females.
+This is a national issue affecting many public sector bodies. - ▶ The Council therefore asked its actuary, Barnett Waddingham, to adjust for the actual figures while they were also addressing the impact of the McCloud case.
+The effect of these adjustments is to increase the liability on the balance sheet by £2,211k (£1,552k for McCloud and £659k as above). - An additional consideration is that the courts have ruled that all pension schemes must equalise Guaranteed Minimum Pensions ('GMP') between males and females.
 The Council's actuary have advised that the impact of GMP is not material.
-We have corroborated the actuary's view that there is no material impact, but estimate it has a maximum impact of £215K, which has not been adjusted for.
+We have corroborated the actuary's view that there is no material impact, but estimate it has a maximum impact of £227K, which has not been adjusted for.